 - Complete admission to teacher preparation application form (obtain in Office of Student Services) and submit a current transcript.

 - Complete TEDU 101, EDUS 300, EDUS 301 or equivalent course.

 - Register for practicum placement and accompanying courses.
-(Note: Students must be admitted to the Teacher Preparation Program to be eligible for practicum placement and accompanying courses.
+(Note: Students must be admitted to the teacher preparation program to be eligible for practicum placement and accompanying courses.
 Applications for practicum are available at the Student Services Center.
-In secondary education, such applications may be distributed at the initial class meeting.)
+In secondary education, these applications may be distributed at the initial class meeting.)

 Step 3: Application to graduate studies